Xiaoling Li, PhD

 Xiaoling Li, PhD earned a bachelor of science in pharmacy in 1982 and a master of science in nuclear pharmacy in 1985 from Shanghai First Medical College in China.
 In 1991 Dr. Li received his doctor of philosophy in pharmaceutics from University of Utah.
 He also completed two years of post-doctoral training at Ciba-Geigy Corporation, now known as Novartis.
 Dr. Li joined the Pacific Pharmacy family in 1993.

-In 2012 Dr. Li received the highest award bestowed on a Pacific faculty member, the Distinguished Faculty Award.
+In 2012 Dr. Li received the highest award bestowed on a Pacific faculty member, the University Distinguished Faculty award.
 His accomplishments include chairing or moderating four symposiums and peer reviewing 15 professional journals.
 Dr. Li has also published 84 peer reviewed papers and more than 140 abstracts.
 He has been invited to present at over two dozen national and international conferences.
-He is actively involved in the Association of American Pharmaceutical Scientists, the Controlled Release Society, the American Chinese Pharmaceutical Association and the Sino-American Pharmaceutical Association.
+He is actively involved in the Association of American Pharmaceutical Scientists (AAPS), the Controlled Release Society, the American Chinese Pharmaceutical Association and the Sino-American Pharmaceutical Association.

 While at Pacific he has trained multiple doctor of philosophy candidates, post-doctoral researchers and visiting scholars.
 He loves the positive teaching environment at Pacific where faculty can interact with a diverse group of professional students and graduate students.

-He is a Fellow of both the Association of American Pharmaceutical Scientists and the American Institute for Medical and Biological Engineering.
-In 2015 Dr. Li was recognized by the American Association of Pharmaceutical Scientists for his outstanding leadership.
+He is a Fellow of both the AAPS and the American Institute for Medical and Biological Engineering.
+In 2015 Dr. Li was recognized by the AAPS for his outstanding leadership.
 The honor of the AAPS Outstanding Educator Award, sponsored by Biogen Idec, is bestowed upon individuals "who have made extensive contributions to the teaching of pharmaceutical sciences."
 The award, which is presented every two years, brings national recognition to the quality of education provided by the dedicated Pacific faculty.

 Dr. Li did not choose to study pharmacy.
 He was among the first class of college students after the Cultural Revolution in China.
 It was the first time in 10 years that people were being admitted to college, but acceptance was determined by the results of an examination.
 Dr. Li was selected by Shanghai Medical University and assigned to the pharmacy program.